Everything You Need to Know About Hiking Huayna Picchu

 Is Hiking Huayna Picchu Worth It?

 In our honest opinion, it truly depends.
 For us, we had just hiked for three and a half days and had an unpleasant experience at the top of Huayna Picchu.
 After our hike and disappointment of Huayna Picchu, we did not even want to re-enter Machu Picchu.
 So with that said, no, we did not feel like hiking Huayna Picchu was worth it.
-However, if you are only visiting Machu Picchu, enjoy hiking and beautiful views, then we would say yes, it is worth it.
-Just remember, to be safe and take your time hiking Huayna Picchu.
+However, if you are only visiting Machu Picchu, enjoy hiking, and beautiful views, then we would say yes, it is worth it.
+Furthermore, if you are going to Machu Picchu with kids and considering hiking Huayna Picchu, I would take extra safety precautions.

 Please enjoy our short video of hiking Huayna Picchu.